Extreme Biosensing & Global Health Solutions

 In synergy with its research efforts, UCSC NanoEngineering Group is strongly committed to training of highly skilled researchers, recruitment of next generation of scientists to STEM fields and engaging our broader community.

-Some of the most pressing challenges of today's integrated world are emerging diseases, and development of sustainable materials and renewable energy resources.
+Some of the most pressing challenges of today's integrated world are emerging diseases, development of sustainable materials and renewable energy resources.

-UCSC NanoEngineering Group aims to invent on-chip devices to help addressing these global challenges.
-We focus on development of photonic, electronic and phononic metamaterials, and their innovative uses in BioNEMS and energy harvesting applications.
+UCSC NanoEngineering Group is developing novel on-chip devices to help addressing some these global challenges.
+We focus on development of photonic, electronic and phononic technologies and metamaterials, exploit these for innovative ways in BioNEMS and energy harvesting applications.
 From the very conception, our efforts are tailored for realization of practical low-cost technologies for real world applications.